Shell drops Cove bid, rethinks East Africa gas plan

-LONDON Royal Dutch/Shell (RDSa.L) abandoned its bid for Cove Energy Plc COVE.L on Monday, leaving smaller Thai rival PTT to complete a $1.9 billion takeover and fuelling talk it has found a new way to access east Africa's gas discovery boom.
+LONDON Royal Dutch/Shell abandoned its bid for Cove Energy Plc on Monday, leaving smaller Thai rival PTT to complete a $1.9 billion (1.21 billion pounds) takeover and fuelling talk it has found a new way to access east Africa's gas discovery boom.

 The move will have cost hedge funds dear.
 An auction process had been due to start this week, and Cove stock had been bid well above PTT's offer price of 240 pence a share in anticipation that Shell would raise its 220 pence offer.